Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 A DDoS botnet is a collection of bots, or in this case IoT devices, that have been affected by malware.
 A bad actor will use these bots to send traffic to servers, attempting to overload them and carry out a DDoS attack.

-DDoS resistance is when an organization increases bandwidth in order to handle intense traffic spikes that come with DDoS attacks.
+DDoS resistance is when an organization increases bandwidth to handle intense traffic spikes caused by DDoS attacks.
 While this won’t prevent an attack, it can help prevent downtime when used in conjunction with other tactics.